StefanZander/lecture_notes/ewa/javascript/marp/js_functions.md

   - no `return` keyword & curly brackets `{}` in single statements
   - no `()` when only one parameter is expected
 - Arrow functions do _not_ have their own `this`
-  - They use `this` from the calling context (ie. surrounding block)
+  - They use `this` from the _calling context_ (ie. surrounding block)
   - They are not well suited for defining object methods
 - Arrow functions are _not hoisted_
   - They must be defined before they are used
-- There is no `arguments` objects in arrow functions
+- There is no `arguments` object in arrow functions

-::: gray smaller
+::: graybox smaller
 **Please note**
 Return and the curly brackets can only be omitted if the function is a single statement.
 Because of this, it might be a good habit to always keep them.
 :::